mwalbeck/twitchlite/README.md

 ```

 if you wish to change one of the variables in logic.php you can simply override it by placing a variable with the same name in config.php with your desired value.

+## Demo

+If you would like to try out Twitchlite you can visit the demo site at [https://twitchlite.mwalbeck.org](https://twitchlite.mwalbeck.org)